 I was telling Amy about the slight, social novels we were forced to read in our seminar.
 "Oh my God, Gordon hates those books.
 Why are you reading those?"

 But this woman who seemed to consult Gordon on every issue was one of the most original writers around.
-She was friends with Mark Richard, Tom Waits, and other famous people in NYC, not just Gordon.
+She was friends with Mark Richard, Tom Waits, Francine Prose, and other famous people in NYC, not just Gordon.
 In class she told us to get new friends, if necessary, and I thought, I'd pick you, but we were both shy and never got any conversations off the ground.

 What a lovely presence she was in class, her voice shaking now and then, her cheeks blushing.
 Once, she told us something Tom Waits had said: "When I compose at the piano, these hands are like a pair of old dogs, going to all the places they've been before."
 She often dressed up in slacks and a blouse, conservative outfits.
-In the office was a photo of her on the board, with the caption "Got milk?" tacked there.
+In the office was a photo of her on the board, with the caption "Got Milk?" tacked there.

 The author of the short story collection Horse All Over Hell (Wipf and Stock, 2019) and the novel Down in the River (Wipf and Stock, 2019) talks about his work, inspirations, and characters.